Installing Octez#

 automatically generated and published on DockerHub.
 This provides a convenient

-way to run an always up-to-date octez-node
+way to run an always up-to-date octez-node.

 From version 22.0 all Octez Docker images are signed using Cosign.
 You can verify if the images are correctly signed, using Cosign.